Yours3lf/rpi-vk-driver/README.md

 ### What features will not be supported?
 - 3D textures
 - sparse textures
-- compute shaders (though could be supported to some extent if the kernel side would support it)
 - occlusion queries (https://github.com/anholt/mesa/wiki/VC4-OpenGL-support)
 - pipeline statistics
-- timestamp queries (maybe with kernel support?)
 - indirect draws
-- spirv shaders
 - events
 - proper semaphore support
 - tessellation shaders
 - geometry shaders
 - 32 bit indices
 - instancing
-- pipeline caches (doesn't make sense with assembly shaders)
 - multiple color attachments

+### What features could be supported if kernel support was present?
 - HDR render targets and textures (lack of kernel support for 64bpp render target)
 - ETC textures (lack of kernel support for 64bpp render target)
 - linear RGBA8 textures (lack of kernel support)
 - linear YUYV textures https://www.linuxtv.org/downloads/v4l-dvb-apis-old/V4L2-PIX-FMT-YUYV.html (lack of kernel support)
 - timing blocks for profiling (kernel supports interrupts, but data needs to be routed to userspace ie. add tiler/renderer start/end timing to seqnos)
+- compute shaders (though could be supported to some extent if the kernel side would support it)

+### What features could be supported given enough time?
+- spirv shaders
+- pipeline caches (currently doesn't make sense with assembly shaders)

 ### What additional features will this driver support?
-- I already added support (to be polished) to load shader assembly.
+- I already added support to load shader assembly.
 This will enable devs to optimise shaders to the last cycle.
-- I'll probably add something to indicate towards the developer that things are emulated or not supported at all.
 - Videocore IV provides some performance counters these will be exposed
 - Videocore IV supports some texture formats that are not present in the spec
   - bw1: 1 bit black and white